-Previous work by Impact identified 17 targets, principally for Ni-Cu-PGM mineralisation, for follow up work across the Arkun project area (ASX Release 10th June 2021).
+Previous work by Impact identified 17 initial targets across the Arkun project area, principally for Ni-Cu-PGM mineralisation (ASX Release 10th June 2021).
 Fifteen of these targets were covered by a single soil geochemistry traverse up to several kilometres long along gazetted roads and tracks with soil samples taken at 100 metre spacings along the traverses.

-Each traverse was long enough to extend well away from the target area into areas of "background" in order to establish the relative anomalism of the various metals in the target above background.
+Each traverse was long enough to extend well away from the target area into areas of "background" in order to establish the relative anomalism of the various metals in the target above background